 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

-To determine the required rate of climb in feet per minute when given a minimum climb rate of 210 feet per nautical mile and a ground speed of 140 knots, it is essential to convert the climb rate into a time-based value.
+To determine the required rate of climb when the minimum climb rate is specified as 210 feet per nautical mile and the aircraft is traveling at a ground speed of 140 knots, it’s important to first calculate the equivalent climb rate in feet per minute.

 Subscribe